15 Gemini Prompts for High-Converting Landing Pages & CTAs

 Prompt:

 “Write 5 high-converting landing page headlines for a [product/service] that helps [target audience] achieve [desirable outcome] without [pain point].
-Make them curiosity-driven, benefit-focused, and under 12 words.”
+Make them curiosity-driven, emotional, and under 12 words.”

 2. Nail My Unique Value Proposition in One Sentence